keptn-sandbox/keptn-on-k3s/README.md

   * ArchLinux
   * Debian on GCP
   * Amazon Linux 2

+**ATTENTION**: if you try this on an EC2, GCP, ... instance please make sure to allow inbound traffic for HTTP & HTTPS!

 * Works on a machine with 1 (v)CPU and 4GB of memory

 ### Parameters